masikol/barapost/README.md

 ### OPTIONS:

-- Files that you want "barapost-v3-5f.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
+- Files that you want "barapost.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
-  Wildcards do work: `./barapost-v3-5f.py my_directory/*` will process all files in `'my_directory'`.
+  Wildcards do work: `./barapost.py my_directory/*` will process all files in `'my_directory'`.

 ```
     -h (--help) --- show help message;

+    -v (--version) --- show version;

-    -r (--prober-result-dir) --- directory that contains results of taxonomic annotation.
+    -r (--taxannot-resdir) --- directory that contains results of taxonomic annotation.
         This is prober's output directory (see prober's `-o` option).
-        If you omit 'prober-v1-12f.py' and use only your own FASTA files to create a database,
+        If you omit 'prober.py' and use only your own FASTA files to create a database,
         this option will behave just like simple output-directory-specifying option.
         Default value is `barapost_result`.